Adrian Deamer

+Early life

-Adrian Milford Deamer began his journalistic career in 1946 at The Daily Telegraph in Sydney, Australia.
+Deamer began his journalistic career in 1946 at The Daily Telegraph in Sydney, Australia.
 Son of noted newspaper editor Sydney Harold Deamer, Adrian became highly regarded throughout his career for his integrity, humour, courage and mentorship.

+Career

+As a journalism

 After a stint at The Courier Mail in Brisbane, Deamer worked in Melbourne as a general reporter at The Age, before heading for England in 1950.
-He married Gweneth Margaret Tanner on 19 October 1950 at St. Marylebone in London and worked at The Daily Express and for Associated Press before returning to Melbourne in 1953 as Chief of Staff on The Melbourne Herald.
-In 1960, Deamer returned to London to take up the post of Editor for The Herald and Weekly Times Group, returning to Melbourne in 1962 where he was Associate Editor on The Sun News Pictorial.
+He married Gweneth Margaret Tanner on 19 October 1950 at St Marylebone in London and worked at The Daily Express and for Associated Press before returning to Melbourne in 1953 as Chief of Staff on The Melbourne Herald.

+In 1960, Deamer returned to London to serve as editor of The Herald and Weekly Times Group, returning to Melbourne in 1962 where he was Associate Editor on The Sun News Pictorial.

 In 1966, he moved to Canberra and joined Rupert Murdoch's fledgling paper The Australian and became its third editor.

-In 1971 Murdoch sacked Deamer for writing an editorial which criticised the Springbok Tour of Australia at a time when public opinion was quite heated about South Africa's regime of apartheid.
+In 1971, Murdoch sacked Deamer for writing an editorial which criticised the Springbok Tour of Australia at a time when public opinion was quite heated about South Africa's regime of apartheid.
 Murdoch was later to describe Deamer in glowing terms but the die was cast.